 For Calzones, you need to close it up, unlike the Pizza!

 Finally, close the clean side of the dough over the side with the toppings and close it up.
 Press just the sides and pinch them to seal correctly.
-Sprinkle some flour on the counter and flip over the Calzone.
+Sprinkle some flour on the counter and flip over the calzone.

-With your palms, you need to smack the edges carefully so that the Calzone is sealed up from the sides.
-Flip it back and create a small hole on top of the Calzone; otherwise, it will pop and make a mess in the oven.
+With your palms, you need to smack the edges carefully so that the calzone is sealed up from the sides.
+Flip it back and create a small hole on top of the calzone; otherwise, it will pop and make a mess in the oven.

 You have to pierce the calzone to avoid steam build-up.

-Calzone has a lot of stuffing inside with water chess as well, These all ingredients have water, and the steel remains trapped inside the calzone; it’ll come out watery and soggy.
+Calzone has a lot of stuffing inside with water chess as well, These ingredients have water, and the steel remains trapped inside the calzone; it’ll come out watery and soggy.
 You must make a few cuts by poking the knife into the calzone’s top surface to prevent this before transferring it to the baking sheet or pizza stone.

 The baking temperature or calzone is higher than a pizza.

-Calzone Vs Pizza – What Makes them Different other than Preparation Methods?
+Calzone vs. Pizza – What Makes them Different other than Preparation Methods?

-The primary difference between pizza and Calzone is that pizza is baked flat, while for Calzone, the dough is closed, like stuffed bread.
-Pizza is eaten in almost every part of the world and needs no introduction, but that’s not the case for Calzone.
+The primary difference between pizza and calzone is that pizza is baked flat, while for calzone, the dough is closed, like stuffed bread.
+Pizza is eaten in almost every part of the world and needs no introduction, but that’s not the case for calzone.

 Calzone is always like a mystery box, and pizza is never!

-Another exciting thing about a Calzone is that it has the element of surprise.
+Another exciting thing about a calzone is that it has the element of surprise.
 If you don’t order it yourself, you can see the toppings of the pizza on top, but you won’t know what’s inside a calzone unless you cut it open!

 Prefer the crust?
 Go Calzones!

 Calzones are perfect for people who love the crust of the pizza.
 You’ll get the bite of the crispiest and crunchiest dough in the calzone as the crust surrounds the toppings!
-And, thus you get 2X the crust as compared with pizza.
+And, thus, you get 2X the crust as compared with pizza.

-Calzone is more moist and easy chewy.
+Calzone is more moist and easily chewy.

 The cheese dries out quickly on a pizza as it’s in the open.
 Not the calzones, though!
 The crust covers the gooey cheese and keeps the heat inside.
 Besides that, you can take it anywhere.
 It’s like a portable pizza!